rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 glitch to get through the slide extra fast.
 But using this glitch is always a bit risky...
 Not to mention with the extra loading times, this trick might in the end cost more time than it would save.

+Wasted potential: I tested if it was possible to skip the fight after the slide sections using glitched Shield.
+If you could jump all the way over the invisible wall and a large gap, you could land on some floor on top of the upcoming grapple switch and operate it from there.
+However, this makes the following QTE to look graphically glitched and become unwinnable even if you give the right prompts.

 Other: during the cinematic part where there's a QTE fight against a Manticore,